0 Shares

 No More Vanilla Degrees

-In the current times, the single institutions in India over two year or four-year degree courses.
+In the current times, single institutions in India over two-year or four-year degree courses.
 Change is coming in this regard too.
-As the landscape could become a lot more modular, with students taking courses for credit from multiple institutions around the world.
+The landscape could become a lot more modular, with students taking courses for credit from multiple institutions around the world.
 This will be a breakthrough in encouraging global partnerships.
 However, the problem that needs to be addressed alongside is preparing job-ready graduates.